googleads/googleads-mobile-flutter/.github/ISSUE_TEMPLATE/5_performance_speed.md

      reproduces the problem.
 You could use https://gist.github.com/ for this.

-3. Switch flutter to master channel and run this app on a physical device using profile mode with Skia tracing enabled, as follows: flutter channel master flutter run --profile --trace-skia
+3. Switch flutter to master channel and run this app on a physical device using profile mode as follows: flutter channel master

      The bleeding edge master channel is encouraged here because Flutter is constantly fixing bugs and improving its performance.
 Your problem in an